jessemillar/deserted-island-devops-notes/embrace-the-wasp-sting.md

 ## General Notes

-- Failure is often our biggest fear (broken builds, breaking production, being the one at fault)
+- Failure is often our biggest fear (e.g. broken builds, breaking production, being the one at fault)
 - Why do we fear failure?
 	- It's not pleasant (brings shame, embarrassment, etc.)
 	- It feels like a blow to our professionalism